Campaign 74B: The Communist offensive

 However, the Thai artillery strongpoint at Ban Na had come under siege during the opening of Campaign 74B.
 Now the 165th Regiment from the 312th Division joined the attack.
 However, weather was not the only hindrance to close air support for the Thais; U.S. tactical air was also being diverted to bomb North Vietnam.
 Instead, BC 605 and BC 606 were tasked with seizing Hill 1663, four kilometers southwest of Ban Na.
 On 29 March, they lined up on the landing zone for insertion into a landing zone at the foot of Hill 1663.
 Forty troopers from BC 605 deserted rather than load up; they walked back to Long Tieng.
 The dutiful Thai troops were stalled at the base of the hill after they landed, fended off by a lightly manned PAVN defense.

 On 1 April, GM 31 was withdrawn from its quiet sector on the bank of the Nam Ngum; its new position was eight kilometers east of Sam Thong, protecting its flank.
 That same day, the Royalists assaulting Hill 1663 were reinforced by troops from Groupement Mobile 23 (GM 23), and took the hill on 1 April.
-A 105mm howitzer and a 4.2 inch mortar were emplaced on the hilltop as an improvised fire base.
+A 105 mm howitzer and a 4.2-inch mortar were emplaced on the hilltop as an improvised fire base.
 With Hill 1663 as a refuge for the besieged forces on Ban Na, BC 606 was ordered to direct a rescue march toward Ban Na on 3 April.
 As they lined up for the attack, a Phantom II dropped a 2,000-pound bomb on them.
 The friendly fire incident killed 16 Thais, including BC 605's commanding officer, and a company commander from BC 606.
 As a result of this accident, which aborted the relief expedition, it was decided to attach a forward air guide to each Thai battalion.
 Meanwhile, Bataillon Commando 604 (BC 604) reinforced the Hill 1663 stronghold.

 At 2100 hours on 6 April, with Vang Pao's consent, the besieged Thais abandoned Ban Na.
 However, instead of fleeing to Hill 1663, they moved south toward Bataillon Infanterie 14 (BI 14) atop Phou Long Mat, suffering middling casualties in the process.
 The loss of Ban Na relieved the last impediment to Communist control southeast of the Plain of Jars.